 How To Measure Your Space

-Measuring for your available space accurately may sound daunting, but in reality it’s really easy to do.
-This guide will walk you through the basic measurements that you require.
-By the end of this walkthrough, you will have everything that you need to use our Wardrobe Designer with confidence.
+Measuring your available space accurately may sound daunting, but in reality it’s really easy to do.
+This guide will walk you through the basic measurements you need.
+By the end of this walk-through, you will have everything you need to use our Wardrobe Designer with confidence.

-If you are not sure exactly what you need to do, simply get in touch with our talented designers – they can talk you through exactly what to do and provide every last bit of information that you could possibly need.
+If you are not sure exactly what to do, simply get in touch with our talented designers – they can talk you through exactly how to measure accurately and provide every last bit of information that you could possibly need for a perfect fit.

 If you want your wardrobes to be full ceiling height, we strongly recommend opting for adjustable legs in the Wardrobe Designer, particularly if the floor is carpeted.

-If you opt for the adjustable legs – take the full floor-to-ceiling height and subtract 15mm from the measurement to use in the Wardrobe Designer.
+If you opt for the adjustable legs – take the full floor-to-ceiling height and subtract 40mm from the measurement, to use in the Wardrobe Designer.